Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Autoencoder architecture and training

-where $\boldsymbol{u}_k$ are the training samples.
+where $\boldsymbol{u}_i$ denotes the $i$th training sample, with $i = 1, 2, \dots, N$.
 For each domain, these samples are drawn from the corresponding long-time rollout described in Sec.~\ref{sec: cases: generation}, and the networks are trained for 2000 epochs using the Adam optimizer.

-The autoencoders used in this work comprise a sequence of fully connected layers.
+The autoencoders used in this work are made up of a sequence of fully connected layers.
 In addition, at the end of the encoder, we append a ``linear block'' composed of several fully connected linear layers, each with an output dimension equal to the latent dimension and with no biases or activation functions.
 This block encourages a latent space of low-rank \cite{Zeng2024, Jing2020}.
 The architectures employed for each domain are summarized in Table~\ref{tab: autoencoder_arch}, where $n$ is the dimension of the state space and $d_\mathcal{L}$ is the latent dimension.
 We set $d_\mathcal{L}$ to 20 for $L = 22$, to 30 for $L = 44$, and to 50 for $L = 66$, although the results are insensitive to this hyperparameter.

 In order to use the autoencoder for inference and to estimate $d_\mathcal{M}$, we perform a PCA in the latent space.
 First, we approximate the mean latent space vector as